maitak/sitebuilding/README.md

 3. The new repository will be available under `github.com/AmazeeLabs/$REPO_NAME`

-### Prepare environment
+### Prepare server environment

-TBD (Ask Michael or Bastian for now)
+Ask Bastian or Michael for now - Create a Ticket in your Jira project and assign it to one of them.

 ### Install site

 The following commands should be executed from the root of the newly created repository being logged in as a newly created bash user in the vagrant/dev.

-1. Update `sites/default/aliases.drushrc.php` with the GIT Repo and the Sitename (given by Bastian or Michi) (if it is already the site_name you are already good)
+1. Update `sites/default/aliases.drushrc.php` with the GIT Repo and the Sitename (given by Bastian or Michi) *(if it is already the site_name you are already good)*
 1. Install Drupal
 `drush site-install config_installer` (this will take some minutes)
 1. Remove this file (README.md)